 Snorkelling and Scuba Diving

-When you think of water sports, snorkelling and scuba diving may not factor too high on your list.
+When you think of water sports, snorkeling and scuba diving may not factor too high on your list.
 However, consider it like swimming with the extra difficulty of regulating your breathing, and you’ll quickly see that both of these fun ways to see marine life are actually quite challenging.

 With PADI dive shops in most places along the coast, this could be the place that you get your accreditation and tackle some of the most impressive diving in the world.
 Explore the shipwreck and kelp forest of Naples Reef in the Santa Barbara Channel, swim in underwater caves at Point Lobos National Reserve, and spot tropical fish in the enormous WWII shipwreck off Santa Cruz Island.
 You might even see dolphins or whales if you get lucky!